buildwithgrove/docs/docs/guides/getting-started/welcome-to-grove.md

 ## Ready to Get Started?

 Equipped with insights into Grove's RPC framework and its potential to revolutionize your blockchain interactions, it's time to delve in.
 Developers can harness the power of Grove to build cutting-edge web3 applications, bringing decentralized solutions to the forefront of the digital age.
 Our Quickstart Guide is your roadmap, offering detailed instructions on endpoint usage, application integration, and more.
 Whether you're a blockchain veteran or a newcomer, our guide equips you with the requisite knowledge and tools.
 Let's embark on this decentralized odyssey together.
-Dive into the [Quickstart Guide](quickstart) to commence.